Engage your learners with a Google Interactive activity designed to build skill with possessive nouns.

 ➕ Challenge Fast Finishers

-- Have students further their learning by using the possessive in the sentence.
+- Have students further their learning by using the possessive in a sentence.

 🧑🏫 Group Learning